All about baby’s feeding problems: colic, reflux, and lactose intolerance

 How can I help my baby?

 Speak to your GP, health visitor or a public health nurse if you think your baby might be lactose intolerant.
-They may get you to switch to a lactose-free formula, or give you lactase drops to add directly to milk, whether expressed or formula.
+They may get you to switch to a lactose-free formula, or advise you to add lactase drops to milk, whether expressed or formula.

 If your baby has lactose intolerance it should clear up, but keep an eye on them and if you’re ever concerned speak to your GP, health visitor or a public health nurse.